 Patricia Gilcrest-Frazier Award

-Director of Special Education at Godwin Heights Public Schools
+Director of Special Education at Eastern Service Unit, Muskegon ISD

 This annual award recognizes the outstanding service and leadership in the role of a local district special education director.
 The candidate of this award must be an approved Director of Special Education, and must be employed or function as such in a local district.
 The candidate must have a track record of implementing innovative programming which contributes to the field of special education.
 Criteria for this award also includes organizational involvement, volunteerism, and years of service.